han190/PE-Fortran/README.md

 ## Dependencies

 You will need a Fortran compiler to run this project.
 The [GNU Fortran compiler](https://gcc.gnu.org/fortran/) is recommended.
-The code is tested with gfortran (version >= 9.0, since the Fortran 2008 feature [findloc](https://gcc.gnu.org/onlinedocs/gfortran/FINDLOC.html) is used in problem 54) on Mac and Linux (Fedora).
+The code is tested with gfortran (version >= 9.0, since the Fortran 2008 feature [findloc](https://gcc.gnu.org/onlinedocs/gfortran/FINDLOC.html) is used in problem 54) on Mac and Linux.
 Also, the [Meson](https://mesonbuild.com/index.html) Build system (>= 0.53) is used to compile this project.

 ## Compiling and executing the program